Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Introduction

-Foundation deep neural networks (DNNs) \cite{foundationmodel} have been rapidly advanced in recent years.
-The state-of-the-art (SOTA) foundation DNN models have high-dimensional features and make the correct prediction over the human ability in Natural Language Processing (NLP) and Computer Vision (CV).
-However, training foundation models meets two issues from the scale of parameters and datasets.
-First, the model size is generally impossible to be fit in GPUs, and it is foreseeable that the model size will continuously increase in the future.
-Take the BERT-large~\cite{devlin2018bert} with 300 million parameters in 2018 and GPT-3~\cite{brown2020language} with 175 billion raised in 2020 as examples, the parameter numbers have already grown over a thousand times.
-Second, the giant model size and high volume dataset incur extremely high computation time.
-For example, it consumes 288 years to train the GPT-3 with a V100 NVIDIA GPU~\cite{megatronsc}.
-These requirements demand \emph{3D parallelism}, which deploys data parallelism, tensor model parallelism and pipeline model parallelism in a multi-node distributed training system.
-Model parallel training techniques, including tensor model parallelism (TMP) and pipeline model parallelism (PMP), are developed to address the issue of giant models.
-TMP splits the parameters in a model layer over multiple GPUs, while PMP partitions model layers into stages and executes each stage in a pipelined manner.
-Data parallelism (DP) deploys multiple model replicas in the system, and each replica train a minibatch data independently in an iteration, thus can accelerate large dataset processing.
-Existing 3D parallelism systems integrate these three parallel schemes and successfully train the representative transformer based models at scale, such as GPT-3~\cite{brown2020language}, MT-NLG~\cite{mt-nlg} and PanGu-$\alpha$~\cite{mindspore}.
+However, the training of foundation models presents challenges in terms of the scale of parameters and datasets.
+The giant model size and high dataset volume of foundation DNNs incur extremely high computation times, and it is foreseeable that the model size will continuously increase in the future.
+These requirements necessitate \emph{3D parallelism}, which integrates data parallelism (DP), tensor model parallelism (TMP), and pipeline model parallelism (PMP) into a multi-node distributed training system.
+TMP and PMP are developed to address the issue associated with giant models.
+TMP splits the parameters in a model layer over multiple GPUs, whereas PMP partitions the model layers into stages and executes each stage in a pipelined manner.
+And DP deploys multiple model replicas to accelerate large dataset processing.
+Current 3D parallelism systems successfully train representative transformer-based~\cite{transformer} models at scale, such as GPT-3~\cite{brown2020language}, MT-NLG~\cite{mt-nlg}, and PanGu-$\alpha$~\cite{mindspore}.